Skip to content

 Incident Review and Correction

-If and when an incident occurs, it is important to handle it correctly and to learn from it.
-Perform an in-depth investigation and take actions that will prevent future incidents.
-This may include re-training, a change in a process, or even purchasing new tools or equipment.
+If and when an incident occurs, it is important to handle it correctly and learn from it.
+Perform an in-depth investigation and take action to prevent future incidents.
+This may include retraining, changing a process, or even purchasing new tools or equipment.

 What’s the Difference Between DART and TRIR?